actionhero/www.actionherojs.com/tutorials/typescript.md

 **Polyfill**

-A polyfill will be included in the first few releases of actionhero in typescript to port the new exports back to the `api` object.
+A polyfill will be included in the first few releases of Actionhero in typescript to port the new exports back to the `api` object.
 A warning will be displayed.

 A new config setting to enable or disable the plyfill is located at `config.general.legacyApiPolyfill`

 ## Config

 - `config.general.id`: can no longer be set
-- `config.i18n.determineConnectionLocale`: this method should be set on the `i18n` object exported by actionhero.
+- `config.i18n.determineConnectionLocale`: this method should be set on the `i18n` object exported by Actionhero.

 ## Chat